US Current Expected Credit Losses (CECL) implementation insights

 For the banking industry, the FASB’s new current expected credit losses (CECL) accounting standard is the most impactful accounting change in over a decade.
 We can help you prepare.

-- A collection of insights
+- A collection of insights and dates to help you prepare for CECL's impact

 - Lessons learned from IFRS 9